zigbee-alliance/distributed-compliance-ledger/docs/transactions/pki.md

     - the sender's VID must match the vid field of the existing certificates.
   - the signature and expiration date must be valid.
 - Parameters:
-  - cert: `string` - The NOC non-root Certificate, encoded in X.509v3 PEM format.
+  - cert: `string` - The NOC ICA Certificate (ICAC), encoded in X.509v3 PEM format.
 Can be a PEM string or a file path.
   - certificate-schema-version: `optional(uint16)` - Certificate's schema version to support backward/forward compatability(default 0)
 - In State:
   - `pki/AllCertificates/value/<Subject>/<SubjectKeyID>`